oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/configuration-reference.md

 * **queue**
     [boolean, default = true] Handle trigger in queue (if `true`), or in realtime (if `false`)
 * **require**
     String of Symfony Language Expression that should much to handle the trigger.
-Can use the following aliases:
+Following aliases are available:
     * `entity` - Entity object, that dispatched event,
     * `mainEntity` - Entity object of triggers' workflow,
     * `wd` - Workflow Definition object,